tin2tin/2D_Cutout_People/README.md

 ### 5. **Install the Add-on:**
    - In the Add-ons tab, click the **Install** button at the top-right corner of the window.
-   - Browse to the `.zip` file or `.py` file of the add-on you downloaded.
+   - Browse to the `.zip` file of the add-on you downloaded.
    - Select the file and click **Install Add-on**.

 ### 6. **Enable the Add-on:**